 Penn State encourages qualified persons with disabilities to participate in its programs and activities.

-If you anticipate a need for any type of accommodation at Penn State Beaver or if you have questions about physical access on campus, please contact Jill Tress, learning center and disabilities services coordinator, 724-773-3867, in advance of your visit.
+Individuals or groups who anticipate the need for specific types of accommodations or who have questions about physical access at Penn State Beaver are asked to contact Jill Tress, learning center and disabilities services coordinator, 724-773-3867, prior to visiting campus.

 Penn State is an equal opportunity, affirmative action employer and is committed to providing employment opportunities to minorities, women, veterans, individuals with disabilities, and other protected groups.
 For more information, visit Nondiscrimination: http://guru.psu.edu/policies/ AD85.html